-In an upcoming interview with Guitar World on his leadership of Manson Guitars, we quizzed Bellamy on the last piece of gear that impressed him - and suffice to say, we were not expecting the answer that followed.
+In a new interview with Guitar World on his leadership of Manson Guitars (opens in new tab), we quizzed Bellamy on the last piece of gear that impressed him - and suffice to say, we were not expecting the answer that followed.

 “I’ve gotta say, I just bought Jeff Buckley’s guitar that he used to record the Grace album,” Bellamy revealed.

 “I’m not kidding!
 I had a whole team of people doing due diligence on it to make sure it was absolutely the right one, interviewing his family and all sorts.
 I managed to get it verified, and I’ve got his Telecaster that he recorded the whole Grace album with, and the song Hallelujah.